 Ask for suggestions and opinions.
 Listen to it attentively, so that your employers know that you want to learn ahead and are interested in improving.
 Ask for what skills you can develop and how you can do better.
 This would showcase your interest and love for your job.

 The performance appraisals take place once a year however preparing for it throughout the year will surely get you good results.
-Follow the above-mentioned tips and you will surely ace your performance appraisals.
+Follow the above-mentioned tips and you will surely ace your Employees Appraisal.

 Here are some phrases for expressing your achievements